evgenTraytyak/assetto-corsa-mac-os/README.md

 ```

+Check that wine switched back to Windows 10 from Windows2003 after installation...

 Apple provides a few scripts to start games, which we will not use: `gameportingtoolkit`, `gameportingtoolkit-no-esync`, and `gameportingtoolkit-no-hud`.
 Open those script with your favorite editor to learn how to configure `wine`.
 The `Readme.rtf` or the Game Porting Toolkit explains the differences.